• Skip to primary navigation

 Open Command Prompt As Admin

-On Command Prompt window, type ipconfig /flushdns and press the Enter key.
+2. On the Command Prompt screen, type ipconfig /flushdns and press the Enter key.

 Flush DNS Using Command Prompt